springkim/flash-tokenizer/README.md

 ## EFFICIENT AND OPTIMIZED TOKENIZER ENGINE FOR LLM INFERENCE SERVING

 [FlashTokenizer](https://pypi.org/project/flash-tokenizer/) is a **high-performance tokenizer implementation in C++ of the BertTokenizer used for LLM inference**.
-It has the highest speed and accuracy of any tokenizer, such as [FlashAttention](https://github.com/Dao-AILab/flash-attention) and [FlashInfer](https://github.com/flashinfer-ai/flashinfer), and is 9~11 times faster than `BertTokenizerFast` in transformers.
+It has the highest speed and accuracy of any tokenizer, such as [FlashAttention](https://github.com/Dao-AILab/flash-attention) and [FlashInfer](https://github.com/flashinfer-ai/flashinfer), and is **10 times faster** than `BertTokenizerFast` in transformers.